reymon359/gatsby-personal-site/content/posts/developing-a-reusable-ecommerce-platform/index.md

 I will try to focus on the relevant parts as much as possible to make it easier to understand.
 Having said this, a bit of domain is needed to go through this lecture.

+I wrote [another article](https://ramonmorcillo.com/managing-the-infrastructure-of-a-reusable-ecommerce-platform-with-terraform/) about how we manage the infrastructure of this project with Terraform.

 ## Table of Contents

 - [Context](#Context)